Seekatar/Tools-DotNet/src/Tools/ObjectFactory/README.md

 ## Customizing Filtering and Lookup Name

 As mentioned above, the default configuration checks for derived types of the generic parameter and uses the `Type` or `Type.Name` when looking up the `Type` to create.
-If you have special code for selecting the `Type`s or the names for lookups, you can derive from `ObjectFactory`.
+If you have a special code for selecting the `Type`s or the names for lookups, you can derive from `ObjectFactory`.
 In the unit test example below, I override the `Predicate` to only include implementations that have a `WorkerAttribute`.
 Then I override `ObjectName` to use the `Name` of the attribute as the lookup value (See `WorkerAttributeFactory` in unit tests.)

 ```csharp
 // only include ones that have WorkerAttribute